LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 Do a smart entry by using `engine = jump-in-and-trail` like it is defined within the profile `BTCUSDT_SMART_ENTRY` of the [example_ubtsl_profiles.ini](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/blob/master/cli/example_ubtsl_profiles.ini).

-By activating the `jump-in-and-trail` engine, the bot first buys the predefined asset amount and then trails them automatically.
+By activating the `jump-in-and-trail` engine, it first buys the predefined asset amount and then trails them automatically.

 ```